tilledminds/OPNsense-Dashboard-2025/configure.md

 Run `sudo pkg remove telegraf` to remove telegraf.

-Delete the line that starts with telegraf in /usr/local/etc/sudoers and replace with the line below.
+Delete the line that starts with telegraf in /usr/local/etc/sudoers.

-`telegraf ALL=(root) NOPASSWD: /usr/local/bin/telegraf_pfifgw.php`

 Once those are done you can continue with the new configuration.